Young man needs help after dad killed, mom hurt in alleged OWI crash - NewsBreak

 WISN

-MILWAUKEE — An SUV slammed into a house around 10 a.m.
-Sunday near 60th and Melvina.
+MILWAUKEE — An SUV slammed into a house just before 10:30 a.m.
+Sunday near 60th and Melvina streets.
 The Milwaukee County Medical Medical Examiner's Office told WISN 12 News a 23-year-old man died.
-Family identified the victim to WISN 12 News as Latrone White Jr. "He was an amazing father to...
+The SUV left a massive hole in the home and knocked off most of the bricks...

 whby.com